User guide

 Spending coins

-- Hosting a pickup game: 5 coins.
-Refunded if you cancel the game before the match is created (before all player slots are filled).
+• Hosting a ladder pickup game: 5 coins (casual pickup games are free).
+Refunded if you cancel before the match is created (before all player slots are filled).

 Your coin balance is shown in the account menu next to your username.
 Coins have no monetary value.